-This report is based on data collected up to 19 May 2020 (week 21 of 2020) and right censored for 14 days to account for delays in testing of collected samples and the time lag between symptoms onset and testing of infected individuals (R estimated up to 5 May).
+This report is based on data collected up to 7 June 2020 (week 23 of 2020) and right censored for 14 days to account for delays in testing of collected samples and the time lag between symptoms onset and testing of infected individuals (R estimated up to 24 May).
+This analysis updates the report released on 27 May 2020.
 Note: COVID-19 is the name of the disease and SARS-CoV-2 is the name of the virus.